TeAho-logo

 Working together to support communities after suicide

-Tō te Rā offers guidance and support to hapori and organisations where there are concerns about suicide clusters or contagion.
+Tō te Rā offers guidance and support to hapori (communities) and organisations where there are concerns about suicide exposure effects, such as clusters or contagion.

 When invited, we walk alongside local leaders, services, and whānau to plan a safe, culturally informed postvention response.